Please see below for descriptions of each of our wonderful volunteer committees.

-- - Monitoring the snag golf game
+- Monitoring the snag golf game

-- - Keeping the KidZone area well maintained and tidy
+- Keeping the KidZone area well maintained and tidy

-- - Assisting with any other duties that may arise in the KidZone
+- Assisting with any other duties that may arise in the KidZone

 Ensure players are not disturbed during play and enforce crowd control and golf etiquette among spectators.
 Marshals are assigned to one hole for the week which builds consistency and confidence for each hole on the course.
 A Hole Captain looks after each marshal committee.

 Volunteers will welcome and provide retail assistance to spectators in the merchandise area and any secondary merchandise shops located on the grounds.
-Duties range from greeting guests and stocking inventory to bagging merchandise and operating fitting rooms.
+Duties range from greeting guests and stocking inventory, to bagging merchandise and operating fitting rooms.
 Shifts will be both indoors and outdoors.

 Pro-Am Caddies will have the opportunity to caddie for an amateur player during the RBC Championship Pro-Am on Wednesday and/or Thursday of tournament week.
-Although you will register on the “Volunteer Database” this is not a volunteer position, and thus you will not receive the volunteer package outlined in the FAQ.
-You will receive a stipend or tournament ticket.
+Although you will register on the Volunteer Database please note that this is not a volunteer position, and thus you will not receive the volunteer package outlined in the FAQ.
+With that said, you will not leave your experience empty handed!
+All Pro-Am Caddies will receive their choice of a stipend or tournament ticket.

 Security Access Control

-The Security Access Control committee will greet and welcome guests as they arrive at the event in a courteous manner and ensure individuals display proper credentials to access controlled areas on-site, including clubhouse, range, media centre, and under the ropes.
+The Security Access Control committee will greet and welcome guests, as they arrive at the event in a courteous manner and ensure individuals display proper credentials to access controlled areas on-site including: clubhouse, range, media centre, and under the ropes.

-Act as liaison and host to corporate clients in various hospitality areas including welcoming guests and ensuring proper credentials are displayed before entering hospitality areas.
+Act as liaison and host to corporate clients in various hospitality areas including welcoming guests, and ensuring proper credentials are displayed before entering hospitality areas.

 Volunteers will walk the golf course with the players while carrying a standard, changing the scores during the round.
-Standard Bearers must have the endurance and strength to walk 18 holes as well as a strong knowledge of golf etiquette.
+Standard Bearers must have the endurance and strength to walk 18 holes, as well as a strong knowledge of golf etiquette.

-* Please note you must do one Pro-Am round (Wednesday or Thursday) to be a standard bearer during tournament rounds. *
+Please Note: You must do one Pro-Am round (Wednesday or Thursday) to be a standard bearer during tournament rounds.

 Tournament Office Administration

 Volunteers are required to assist Tournament staff with administrative duties in the on-site office.

-Meet players, officials, and designated guests at airport and assist them with their transportation needs.
+Meet players, officials, and designated guests at the airport and assist them with their transportation needs.
 Drive shuttle vehicles between hotels and the course for players, family members, officials, and designated guests.
-Must be over 25 years of age and have a valid driver’s license.
-Please note that shifts start up to ten days before the first day of the tournament.
+Must be over 25 years of age and have a valid drivers license.

 Volunteers are responsible for the operation of the Volunteer Centre during Tournament Week.
 Volunteers on this committee are also responsible for assisting with set-up for all orientation sessions and volunteer uniform distribution and exchange.